featurebyte/featurebyte/docs/about/concepts/data_sources.md

 * clumpiness of customer visits the past 12 weeks
 * weekdays similarity of past week customer visits with past 12 weeks visits

-Examples of Features extracted for the event Order include:
+Examples of Features extracted for the event entity of the table, such as an Order, include:

 * Order amount
 * Order amount divided by customer amount average the 12 past weeks